 You can either check these with either test kits or test strips.
 Though test kits are more accurate, using test strips also works fine.
 Just make sure that you can judge the degree of alkalinity by comparing the color found by the test with the color standard mentioned by the manufacturers of the kits or strips.

 Also, note that you should follow the process of testing the water for alkalinity, pH, and calcium recommended by the manufacturers of the kits or strips you have bought.

 When it comes to alkalinity level, it should be within 8-12 dKH.
 You can find the level of alkalinity by following any of the two standards:

 - Alkalinity (dKH) = (Volume of acid used/ Water sample volume) *280

 - Alkalinity (meq/L) = (Volume of acid used/ Water sample volume) *100

-If you are going to do it for the first time, you can check the alkalinity level with two test kits from two brands.
-Though it might seem costly and you need to put more effort, it is good to try this way.
-It helps especially when one test kits malfunctions or you make a mistake in any test process.
+If you do it for the first time, you can check the alkalinity level with two test kits from two brands.
+Though it might seem costly, and you need to put more effort, it is good to try this way.
+It helps especially when one test kit malfunctions, or you make a mistake in any test process.